 As he progressed, there was one area which remained a struggle… processing speed.
 As his classes became more intense, he told me that he could not process some of the information as quickly as it was coming.
 I was in the position to have the best teachers and had trained them in the latest brain-based instructional methods.
 However, I couldn’t ask the teachers to slow down the pace for one student.

-This led me to further my research and training in the area of neuroscience and cognitive developmental therapy/brain training.
-My husband, who is also an educator, and I went through cognitive development training which focuses on developing the underlying skills necessary to read, comprehend, and process information.
+This led me to further my research and training in the area of neuroscience and cognitive developmental therapy.
+My husband, who is also an educator, and I went through cognitive development training which focuses on developing the underlying cognitive functions necessary to read, comprehend, remember, and process information.
 Clayton went through an additional 60 hours of cognitive development training which increased his processing speed and his working memory.
 For the first time, he was reading for pleasure!

 In August of 2011, Clayton began his studies at Boyce College in Louisville to pursue a degree in biblical counseling.
 While he had to work harder than many students to simply pass his classes, we were amazed that he had a 3.65 for the spring semester of 2013 – 4 A’s and a B+.
 He graduated in December of 2014 with a 3.2 overall GPA!
-He will began graduate school in August 2015.
-He has also interned for our center during the summers of 2012-2014 and now works for us full-time bringing hope to students who are struggling as he had struggled.
+He interned for our center during the summers of 2012-2014 and now works for us full-time bringing hope to students who are struggling as he had struggled.
 On July 28th, 2013 he was the guest preacher at Grace Presbyterian Church in Danville, KY.
 You can listen to his sermon on the Church Website, from the July 28, 2013 sermon: “Are You Keeping the Gospel Yourself.”
 Yes, language processing disorders in receptive and expressive language can be overcome!

 Clayton wrote this poem during finals week just days before completing his undergraduate degree: